-Studies show the physical and emotional consequences of a constant focus on doing while overlooking the more profound dimensions of 'being," such as reflection, spiritual or religious practices, time to recharge and find ourselves, and time to connect with our deeper self.
+Studies show the physical and emotional consequences of a constant focus on doing, while overlooking the more profound dimensions of 'being," such as reflection, spiritual or religious practices.
+We all need time to recharge, and to connect with our deeper self.

 It may be as simple as going for a walk, listening to your preferred music, dancing, practicing a sport, playing with children or your pet, gardening or creating art.

 If these are some of the activities that help you unwind, you are on the right path already.
 They are called "contemplative practices" because they engage a different part of our brain, creating a 'buffer zone" that permits releasing tensions, and many times we end up seeing our challenges in a different light.
-What would need to be true for you to take it to the next level, and what might that look like for you?
-How easy is it for you to "catch yourself' in the moment when you are not fully present, not mindfully listening, or letting your emotional reactions control you, as opposed to your wiser self?